endless4s/endless/documentation/src/main/paradox/nutshell.md

 Implementations for various aspects of an entity are provided via abstract interpreters making use of endless [*typeclasses*](https://en.wikipedia.org/wiki/Type_class):

  - @ref:[Repository](repository.md): represents the ability to interact with a specific entity in the cluster
- - @ref:[Entity](entity.md): ability to process a command by reading the state, writing events affecting the state and producing a reply
+ - @ref:[Entity](entity.md): ability to process a command by reading the state, writing events affecting the state and producing a reply (direct state persistence is supported with @ref:[DurableEntity](durable-entity.md))
  - @ref:[EventApplier](applier.md): ability to [*fold*](https://en.wikipedia.org/wiki/Fold_\(higher-order_function\)) events over entity state
  - @ref:[CommandProtocol](protocol.md): ability to translate entity algebra invocations into serializable commands and replies
  - @ref:[Effector](effector.md): ability to produce side effects after event persistence, including passivation of the entity itself